Otto C.C. Lin: 1983: leading a new research lab in materials science

 In 1982, the new Materials Research Laboratories (MRL) was established under the Industrial Technology Research Institute (ITRI) and Lin was appointed as its founding director.
 But an illness kept him from coming on board until 1983, when he resigned from Du Pont and moved his family (wife Ada and 2 school-age children, Ann and Gene, and later Dean) to Hsin-Chu.
 He started thorough planning for MRL to position it as the future center of excellence in materials science and engineering for Taiwan.
 It consisted of 7 technical divisions: metallurgy, polymers, fine ceramics, opto-electronics, corrosion protection, sensor materials and systems, materials characterization and selection.
 Additionally, a large technical service group was established for services to the industries.
 He instituted programs in recruitment, international exchanges and training.

-In the succeeding years, MRL was to become the birthplace of carbon fiber bicycles, high-strength specialty steels, flexible printed circuits, laser diodes, electronic ceramics and played a key role in nuclear power plant safety and maintenance.
 Since most of the technology fields were new in Taiwan, Lin established collaborative programs globally, including in the U.S. (MIT, University of California, University of Washington), Japan (NIRIM, Hitachi, Toshiba) and Germany (IZFT).
 He was elected president of the Chinese Society of Materials Science (Taiwan).
 He led CSMS to participate in the Materials Research Society (International), where working relationships with counterparts from the Chinese Mainland were established.